UtkarshDeepananjan/Akhbar/README.md

 # Akhbar

-## Udacity Android Developer Nanodegree Capstone project
+## Udacity Android Developer Nanodegree Capstone Project

 Akhbar is a news app that selects latest and best news from multiple national and international sources.
 Presents user with range of news as per their preferences.
 ### Features